15 Top Hikes in Santo Antao, Cape Verde

 Where to stay: Aldeia Jerome

-This is a great hike to do if you’ve already trekked the Cova-Paul trail.
-Indeed this trail will allow to explore Paul Valley off the beaten track and will provide you with some truly breath-taking views.
+Indeed, this trail will allow you to explore Paul Valley off the beaten track and provide you with breathtaking views.

 That said, you shouldn’t do the hike if you’re too afraid of heights and not without wearing proper hiking boots.
 I did this hike in trekking sandals and regretted not bringing my sturdy shoes.

-The hike starts in Cidade das Pombas and from here to hike up to Boca de Figueiral, a small village.
 From here you follow a caminho vecinal on the left, don’t follow the main route.
-If in doubt, just ask the locals.
+If in doubt, ask the locals.

-There is only one direction: UP!
-It’s sometimes very steep but the views are getting better and better.
-Finally, you’ll reach the bar “Chez Sandra” which provides a jaw dropping 360° panorama view over Paul Valley.
+Finally, you’ll reach the bar “Chez Sandra,” which provides a jaw-dropping 360° panorama view over Paul Valley.
 It’s the best place to have a fresh fruit juice.
-Without any doubt, one of the best bar views I’ve seen in Santo Antao.
+Without any doubt, it’s one of the best bar views I’ve seen in Santo Antao.

-Now the dazzling part begins and it lasts for about 15 min walk.
-You’ll walk over the ridge until you reach the Antenna.
-The views are truly amazing but please be careful when walking down.
+The views are truly amazing, but please be careful when walking down.
 It’s incredibly steep and narrow!

-From here, keep walking down until you reach the main Paul street.
-From here it’s only 2 minutes to the restaurant “O Curral”, famous for its organic food and juices.
+It’s only two minutes away to the restaurant “O Curral,” famous for its organic food and juices.

-After fueling up, it’s about time to walk down to Cidade das Pombas.
 If you’re looking for a well-deserved refreshment, make a stop at “Passagem” which is almost halfway between O Curral and Cidade das Pombas.
-You’ll be able to choose among several swimming pools or the river to cool down.

 15. Espongeiro – João Afonso – Coculi